fgnopporn - stock.adobe.com

-In choosing a fully managed IAM service, organisations should ensure that across all locations it provides:
+In choosing a fully managed IAM service, organisations should ensure it provides the following across all locations:

-A growing number of organisations are shifting their IAM to the as-a-service model in the short to medium term as a cost-effective way of delivering an efficient global IAM that is flexible enough to meet local language, process, and regulatory requirements.
+A growing number of organisations are shifting their identity and access management to the as-a-service model in the short to medium term as a cost-effective way of delivering efficient global IAM that is flexible enough to meet local language, process, and regulatory requirements.

 Key features of a comprehensive IAM capability include:

-IAM-as-a-service offerings that have all or most of these features provide a viable short-to-medium-term option for organisations unable to move immediately to the cloud and a services-based model for IAM.
-Managed IAM services allow companies to deploy a modern, scalable IAM capability quickly and easily to benefit from a balance between customisation and standardisation, and faster roll out of applications and services using automated, standardised IAM processes.
+IAM-as-a-service offerings that have all or most of these features provide a viable short-to medium-term option for organisations unable to move immediately to the cloud and a service-based model for IAM.
+Managed IAM services allow companies to deploy a modern, scalable IAM capability quickly and easily to benefit from a balance between customisation and standardisation, and faster roll-out of applications and services using automated, standardised IAM processes.

-Manufacturers and other multinational companies consider switching their Identity and Access Management to a managed IAM service provider.
-This will enable organisations to meet the challenges of fulfilling organisation-specific requirements, supporting complex hybrid environments, operating IAM infrastructures in global environments, and allowing for a gradual step towards an easy-to-manage IAM, without any trade-off in depth and breadth of capabilities.
+Manufacturers and other multinational companies should consider switching their identity and access management to a managed IAM service provider.
+This will enable them to meet the challenges of fulfilling organisation-specific requirements, supporting complex hybrid environments, operating IAM infrastructures in global environments and allowing for a gradual step towards an easy-to-manage IAM, without any trade-off in the depth and breadth of capabilities.

-Running IAM globally as a service provides the benefits of a global IAM without the risks associated with IAM implementations.
-Global IAM as a service ensures a single, modern operating model across all regions, well-defined accountability and responsibility, well defined IAM services backed by SLAs, and consistency and flexibility to meet local language, process and regulatory requirements.
-This approach avoids all implementation challenges, while addressing the key global IAM challenges of scalability, consistency, cost, and regulatory compliance.
+Running IAM globally as a service provides the benefits of a global identity and access management service without the risks associated with IAM implementations.
+Global IAM as a service ensures a single, modern operating model across all regions, well-defined accountability and responsibility, well-defined IAM services backed by service level agreements (SLAs), and consistency and flexibility to meet local language, process and regulatory requirements.
+This approach avoids all implementation challenges while addressing the key global IAM challenges of scalability, consistency, cost and regulatory compliance.

-IAM as a managed service, therefore, provides a potential solution to many of the challenges facing multinational companies, but all outsourcing – including managed services – come with their own challenges, which organisations should consider carefully before making a commitment.
+IAM as a managed service, therefore, provides a potential solution to many of the challenges facing multinational companies, but all outsourcing – including managed services – comes with its own challenges, which organisations should consider carefully before making a commitment.
 Any organisation opting for a managed service should ensure that:

-- The organisation defines its own IAM, the capabilities, services etc, while the managed service provider (MSP) merely implements these, if necessary, and operates them
+- The organisation defines its own IAM – the capabilities, services and so on – while the managed service provider (MSP) merely implements these, if necessary, and operates them.